Health Lope

 Are you familiar with benign tumors?

-Upon removal, benign tumors don’t grow back.
+Upon removal, these tumors don’t grow back.
 They are typically covered by an outer surface or enclosed within the epithelium.
 Benign tumors show slow progression and growth rate than malignant tumors.
 Common examples of benign tumors are moles and uterine fibroids.

 Are benign tumors harmful